-- Follow-Up SATC Form (pdf) is an OIE application in which students who are already overseas can update OIE and faculty advisors about course changes.
-It is common that students will deviate from the course plan that was decided prior to study abroad.
-Students are requested to send web links so that faculty can access written materials regarding the course content.
+Students who are already overseas may use the Follow-Up SATC Form (pdf) to update OIE and academic advisors about course changes.
+It is possible that students will deviate from the course plan that they decided on prior to departing.
+Students are requested to send web links so that faculty and advisors can access written materials regarding the course content.

 Receipt of Transcript

 All study abroad transcripts must be sent directly from the host institution or program provider to the Carnegie Mellon University Registrar's Office.
 When the transcript is received by the Registrar, a copy is sent to the student's college so that approved transfer credit may be processed.
 Academic departments will then assess credit and add the course title and number of units, but not the grade received abroad, to the student's Carnegie Mellon academic record.
 OIE does not receive or retain any copies of study abroad transcripts.
 Please send all study abroad transcripts to the University Registrar's Office at the following address: